The Riemannian curvature identities of a $G_2$ connection with skew-symmetric torsion and generalized Ricci solitons: Abstract

 \section{Abstract}

-Curvature properties of the characteristic connection on an integrable $G_2$ space are investigated.
-It is proved that an integrable $G_2$ manifold has closed torsion if and only if the Ricci tensor of the characteristic connection is equal to the covariant derivative of the Lee form and in this case the integrable $G_2$ structure is of constant type.
-It is shown, that a compact integrable $G_2$ manifold with closed torsion is Ricci flat if and only if either the norm of the torsion is constant or the Riemannian scalar curvature is constant.
-It is observed that any compact integrable $G_2$ manifold with closed torsion 3-form is a generalized gradient Ricci soliton and this is equivalent to a certain vector field to be parallel with respect to the torsion connection.
-In particular, this vector field is an infinitesimal authomorphism of the $G_2$ strucure.
-Compact examples with bi-$G_2$ structures or generalized integrable $G_2$ manifolds are given.
+Curvature properties of the characteristic connection on an integrable $G_2$ manifold are investigated.
+We consider integrable $G_2$ manifold of constant type, i.e. the scalar product of the exterior derivative of the $G_2$ form with its Hodge dual is a constant.
+We show that on an integrable $G_2$ manifold of constant type with $G_2$-instanton characteristic curvature and vanishing Ricci tensor the torsion 3-form is harmonic.
+Consequently, we prove that the characteristic curvature is symmetric in exchange the first and the second pair and Ricci flat if and only if the three-form torsion is parallel with respect to the Levi-Civita and to the characteristic connection simultaneously and this is equivalent to the condition that the characteristic curvature satisfies the Riemannian first Bianchi identity.
+We find that the Hull connection is a $G_2$-instanton exactly when the torsion is closed.
+We observe that any compact integrable $G_2$ manifold with closed torsion is a generalized gradient Ricci soliton and this is equivalent to a certain vector field to be parallel with respect to the characteristic connection.
+In particular, this vector field is an infinitesimal automorphism of the $G_2$ structure and preserves the torsion three form.

-It is shown that on an integrable $G_2$ space of constant type the curvature of the characteristic connection $R\in S^2\Lambda^2$ with vanishing Ricci tensor if and only if the three-form torsion is parallel with respect to the Levi-Civita and to the characteristic connection simultaneously.
-In particular, the conditions $R\in S^2\Lambda^2, Ric=0$ are equivalent to the condition that the curvature of the characteristic connection satisfies the Riemannian first Bianchi identity.
-In this case the torsion 3-form is harmonic.